Exercises – Long Day#

 Hint

-If you are in doubt about the exact meanings of the terms “injective”, “surjective”, and “bijective”, then you can refresh your memory by reading Section 2.2 in the textbook once more (more precisely the test after Lemma 2.2.1 and until Definition 2.2.1).
+If you are in doubt about the exact meanings of the terms “injective”, “surjective”, and “bijective”, then you can refresh your memory by reading Section 2.2 in the textbook once more (more precisely the text after Lemma 2.2.1 and until Definition 2.2.1).

 Hint